top of page

 Shared Decision-Making

 There are many strategies, models, and schools of thought regarding decision-making.
-Yet it may be best to begin by identifying the wrong ways to make decisions.
-In my experience, there are at least three clear ways a leader should not use to make decisions.
-A. Dogmatically or Authoritatively.
-Possessing the authority to decide does not, by itself, justify making it.
+Yet perhaps the best place to begin is by identifying the wrong ways to make decisions.
+In my experience, there are at least three clear approaches a leader should avoid.
+A. Dogmatically or Authoritatively Possessing the authority to decide does not, in itself, justify making the decision.
 Nowhere is the adage “might does not make right” more relevant than in leadership.
-In logic, one of the first
+In logic, one of the

 cantensb